scottgriv/Post.e/README.md

 Feel free to reach out to me using my email below if you have any questions or suggestions.

-Thanks and enjoy! (and I appreciate if you've read this far - you're a legend!)
+Thanks and enjoy! (and I appreciate it if you've read this far - you're a legend!)

 ## License
 **Post.e** is released under the **GNU GPLv3 License**.
 [See LICENSE](LICENSE) for details.